- Graduate Programs

 - SOC 5660 Intermediate Geographic Information Systems

 - 3-9 hours of electives, depending on the capstone choice

 - Professional paper (0 hours)

 - Comprehensive exam (0 hours)

 All students will complete a total of 30 credit hours for the M.A. degree.
-If a student selects a capstone option involving less than 6 credit hours, he or she will take additional courses to bring the total to 30 hours.
+Students who select a capstone option involving less than 6 credit hours will take additional courses to bring the total to 30 hours.

 Some classes have prerequisites.
 Depending on their undergraduate preparation, students may be required to take specific undergraduate classes prior to enrolling in graduate classes.